ehrpg/rules/docs/vessels/rooms.md

 Almost all ships come with small rooms that act as airlocks and hatches.
 These rooms have double doors, with one opening out into space.
-The controls for presurrising and depressurising can be operated from both sides, although they can be overriden and locked from the inside.
+The controls for pressurising and depressurising can be operated from both sides, although they can be overridden and locked from the inside.
 This prevents boarding crews from entering a vessel easily.
 Just like any lock this can be hacked with the _Intrusion_ skill.
 See the security system module for a list of DCs for _Hacking_ and _Intrusion_.